nrfconnect/sdk-nrf/samples/bluetooth/central_bas/README.rst

 The Central BAS sample demonstrates how do use the :ref:`bas_client_readme`.
 It uses the BAS Client to receive battery level information from a compatible device.

-Overview
-********

-When connected, the sample subscribes to battery level notifications.
-Every notification that is received is printed to the terminal.
-If the device does not support notifications for the Battery Level Characteristic, you can request to read the battery level by pressing Button 1.

 Requirements
 ************